IceHe/lib/java/cmd/javac.md

     - When the int method is called, it returns a value of 0.
     - A finally block executes when the try block exits.
     - In this example, when control is transferred to the catch block, the int method exits.
-    - However, the finally block must execute, so it’s executed, even though control was transferred outside the method.
+    - However, the finally block must execute, so it's executed, even though control was transferred outside the method.

 `options`